OCPI

 The goals of OCPI are to simplify, standardize and harmonize.

-Current functionalities (V2.2.1)
+Current functionalities (V2.2.1 and v2.3.0)

 • Roaming via hub